peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

-* `name` (Type: number | string)<br>An attribute semantic, such as <a href="Semantic.md#Semantic.POSITION">Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
+* `name` (Type: number | string)<br>An attribute semantic, such as Semantic.POSITION, "POSITION", or "TEXCOORD_0".
 Throws an error if this value is a string and the string is invalid.
 If this isn't a string, the set index of the attribute will be 0 (see MeshBuffer#setAttributeEx).
 * `buffer` (Type: Float32Array | Array)<br>The buffer where the per-vertex data is stored.
 See MeshBuffer#setAttributeEx.
 * `countPerValue` (Type: number)<br>The number of elements in each per-vertex item.
 See MeshBuffer#setAttributeEx.
 * `offset` (Type: number) (optional)<br>The index into the array (starting from 0) where the first per-vertex item starts.See MeshBuffer#setAttributeEx.